Dog Licenses and Leash Laws

 Coyotes

 While coyotes are typically afraid of human interaction, they can get aggressive on occasion.
-If you come across coyotes while walking or hiking, the Colorado Division of Wildlife recommends you make yourself as “big and loud” as possible.
+If you come across coyotes, the Colorado Division of Wildlife recommends you make yourself as “big and loud” as possible.
 Using noisemakers like an air horn or yelling and clapping can aid in deterring a coyote from investigating your presence.
 Humans are advised not to turn their backs on coyotes.
 You should face them and back away slowly if they exhibit aggressive behavior.

 If you are having issues with raccoons or another small animal on your property, please contact a pest control professional directly.
-The Town cannot remove wildlife/pests from private property.
+The Town cannot remove wildlife or pests from private property.

 Bears